tudelft-cda-lab/Process-Mining-Evaluation/data/README.md

 - `ff_ini`: configuration files used by flexfringe
 - `machines`: state machines produced by flexfringe over the base data
 - `dataset_replay`: datasets resulting from the replay procedure over the state machines
+- `robustness_traces`: traces used for the robustness analysis of process miners